cricut/FishyJoes/README.md

 gh auth login
 ```

-3. If building Bifrost, install vcpkg and openssl
+3. (Optional) If building Bifrost, install vcpkg and openssl

 In powershell:
 ```powershell